-4.1.4 Report Financial Record Concerns
+7.1.4.
+Report Financial Record Concerns

 Any concerns about financial reporting should be raised with your manager, the Finance Department, Internal Audit, the General Counsel, the Chief Compliance Officer, the HelpLine, or the Audit Committee of the Board of Directors.
-Complaints or concerns regarding the Company's accounting, internal accounting controls, or auditing matters may be communicated anonymously or confidentially to the Audit Committee either through the HelpLine or by writing to the Audit Committee, Attention, Audit Committee Chairperson, at the Benchmark Electronics Corporate Headquarters (address located at the end of the Code), in a sealed envelope marked confidential.
+Complaints or concerns regarding the Company's accounting, internal accounting controls, or auditing matters may be communicated anonymously or confidentially to the Audit Committee either through the HelpLine or by writing to the Audit Committee, Attention, Audit Committee Chairperson, at the Benchmark Electronics Corporate Headquarters (address located at the end of the Code), in a sealed envelope marked "confidential".

-4.2 Comply with the Code, Law and Regulations
+7.2 Comply with the Code, Law and Regulations

-The Code applies to everyone at Benchmark This Code is intended to apply globally to all Company directors, officers, employees, consultants, representatives, agents, subsidiaries and sites, in accordance with the laws of each respective country and jurisdiction in which they operate.
+This Code is intended to apply globally to all Company directors, officers, employees, consultants, representatives, agents, subsidiaries and sites, in accordance with the laws of each respective country and jurisdiction in which they operate.
 It is a condition of your employment to conduct yourself and Company business in accordance with the Code.

-4.2.1 Local Rules
+7.2.1.
+Local Laws